Chapter 3:

 I raised my hand as if to say ‘me’, but as soon as I reached for the handle, she seized my hand, which froze my blood, then said, “Wait no I’m the leader I’m going first.”

 She tackled the door open.
-The dragon sat with her knees to her chest outside, toying with the grass, but when she saw us she scrambled up quickly.
+The dragon sat with her knees to her chest outside, toying with the grass, but when she saw us, she scrambled up quickly.
 “There you are!”
 She said, like it wasn’t blindingly obvious.
 “Now fight me, cowards.”

-Hisui said, “We’re not cowards!”
+She proclaimed, “We’re not cowards!”

 “R-right.”
 Hisui glanced at me from the corners of her eyes.
 I shrugged, because what was I supposed to do?
 Scream ‘fireball’ and turn my hands into flamethrowers?